wbsg-uni-mannheim/PyDI/docs/wiki/Fusion.md

 ## Tuning with debug logs

 Evaluation mismatch logs show where fused results diverge from the validation/testset.
-They include the evaluation rule used, the fusion rule that produced the value, and the exact inputs considered — ideal for refining rules or thresholds.
+They include the evaluation rule used, the fusion rule that produced the value, and the exact inputs considered.
+Subsequently, aiding in the refinement of fusion rules and thresholds.

 ```json
 {